viper-adnan/Warez/Telegram.md

 ### Telegram Bot (Moderation)
+- [@AlbionRoBoT](https://anonym.to/?https://t.me/AlbionRoBoT) - AlbionRoBoT is similar like GroupHelp with some more extra gimmicks.
 - [@BotFather](https://anonym.to/?https://t.me/BotFather) - Create and maintain your own bots.
 - [@Combot](https://anonym.to/?https://combot.org/) - Moderation, analytics, anti-spam, the best trigger system in Telegram and more.
 - [@Controller](https://anonym.to/?https://t.me/ControllerBot) - ControllerBot is a feature-rich bot for Telegram channel (not group!) owners.